knime/knime-core/org.knime.product/README.txt

 - Under Windows launch knime.exe, for Linux use knime.sh (either double click in a file browser or execute it in a shell)
-- KNIME will open and you can start assembling a workflow (KNIME will use the folder 'workspace' contained in this directory to put the project files).
+- KNIME will open and you can start assembling a workflow (KNIME will use the folder 'workspace' contained in this directory to store the project files in).

-How to use additional plugins:
+How to get additional features:
-  KNIME allows to easily integrate new plugins.
+  KNIME allows to easily integrate new features.
 These often come under a different license and therefore are not included in this archive.
-Please see http://www.knime.org for any available third-party plugin.
-For example an R plugin (http://www.r-project.org) and a chemistry plugin (using the chemistry development kit, CDK, http://cdk.sf.net/) are available.
+Please see http://www.knime.org for any available extension.
+For example an R integration feature (http://www.r-project.org) and a chemistry feature (using the chemistry development kit, CDK, http://cdk.sf.net/) are available.

-  To include a new plugin, extract the plugin archive into your KNIME installation directory.
-For instance, if you download the chemistry plugin and extract the zip file, it will create a folder hierarchy similiar to:

-   - plugins
-       |
-       - org.knime.chem_1.1.2pre
-            |
-            - ...
-       - ...
-   - features
-       |
-       - org.knime.chem_1.1.2pre
-            |
-            - ...
-  Copy the folders contained in the plugin archive to their destination or directly extract the archive/zip-file to the knime-directory.
+  A convenient way to download new KNIME features is via the KNIME update site.
+In your current KNIME installation select "Help", "Software Updates", "Find and Install...".
+The Update Wizard opens.
+  Select "Search for new features to install" and click "Next".
+  Select "New Remote Site..." located on the right-hand side.
+  A window opens into which you can enter the name and location of the new update site.
+Enter "KNIME" as name and "http://www.knime.org/update" as URL.
+  Close the dialog by clicking "OK".
+On the left-hand side of the remaining window, you can see the KNIME site included in the list of "Sites to include in the search".
+Make sure it's checked.
+Click "Finish".
+  A new window appears displaying the root of the KNIME update site.
+  If you expand it you see three main categories: KNIME Base Package, KNIME Development Wizard, KNIME Extensions.
+  You may now select the features you want to install.
+If you select a feature and receive an error message stating that the selected feature requires a certain plug-in, subsequently click the "Select Required" button.
+  This automatically selects all required features.
+  You need to restart KNIME after installing new extensions in order to get them activated in the GUI.

+  Another way to install new features is to download the extension in an archive file.
+Unpack the file into your KNIME installation directory (so that all files of the archive's plugin directory are stored in KNIME's plugin dir and the files of the feature directory are stored in KNIME's feature dir).
-  Restart KNIME to register the newly added plugins.
+  Restart KNIME to register the newly added features.